peterszerzo/elm-gameroom/talk.md

 So we can:
 * keep track of the entire game state on all clients.
 Push changes as they happen.
 * designate one of the clients as a host.
-* if the game round is over and the client is the host, then reconcile scores and initiate new round.
+* if the game round is over based on state on any one client and that client happens to be the host, then reconcile scores and initiate new round.

 => we can strip the server down to generic realtime backend: Firebase, Horizon, or something custom.